MyBitcoinFuture/.github/discussions/community-guidelines.md

 ### For Technical Issues
 1. Search existing discussions and issues
 2. Check our documentation
-3. Create a new discussion with clear details
+3. Create a discussion with clear details
 4. Tag relevant team members if needed

-### For New Contributors
+### For Contributors
 1. Read our contributing guidelines
 2. Join our welcome discussions
 3. Ask questions in the community support category